tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 After contributing bar lowered to the bottom, I am really looking forward to see how large could the developing efforts be built around the community.

 On the top of comfortable languages, the nature of "first principle" of Base, allows contributors to be more pleased to build elegant performance critical system with the help of the external excellent.
-For examples, it allows you use xdp and io_uring in network stack.
-(RDMA is scale-limited and cost-inefficient if we can appropriately combine modern commodity features.)
+For instance, it allows you use xdp and io_uring in network stack to enable a scalable and cost-efficient RDMA substitute.

-Note: storage and C jit compiler in the system are not released or released in binary form in the m0 (in that they are under the heavy changes) but will come later.
+Note: storage and C jit compiler in the system are not released or released in binary form in the m0 (they are under heavy changes) but will come later.

 ## Launch